remix-run/react-router/packages/react-router/docs/api/location.md

 - [Route children](./Route.md#children-func) as `({ location }) => ()`
 - [withRouter](./withRouter.md) as `this.props.location`

-It is also found on `history.location` but you shouldn't use that because its mutable.
+It is also found on `history.location` but you shouldn't use that because it's mutable.
 You can read more about that in the [history](./history.md) doc.

 A location object is never mutated so you can use it in the lifecycle hooks to determine when navigation happens, this is really useful for data fetching and animation.